Jia-Wei-Liao/Nuclei_Dataset_Segmentation/README.md

-# Nuclear_Dataset_Segmentation
+# Nuclei_Dataset_Segmentation

 ##  Introduction of nuclear dataset
-The nuclear segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear.
+The nuclei segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear.
 Since we don't have annotation of data, we should generate annotation at the first, and then use Detectron2[1] to register the custom datasets before training step.
 At the inference step, we should generate the submission file and upload to the [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/333?secret_key=3b31d945-289d-4da6-939d-39435b506ee5#results).